seliminator/PalSchema/website/docs/gettingstarted.md

   - 3 = Epic
   - 4 = Legendary

 - Price requires some manual calculation as it doesn't reflect the final value.
+You can get the final price by dividing the price by 10, so in our case 9999 / 10 = 999 gold in-game.

 - MaxStackCount is self explanatory.
 Just don't go over 9999 due to duplication issue present in the Vanilla game.